qwertie/LoycCore/essentials/messagesink.md

 		void Write(Severity level, TContext context, string format, params object[] args);
 	}

-Note the `in` in `IMessageSink<in TContext>`.
-This means that any `IMessageSink<object>` is implicitly convertible to `IMessageSink<C>` for any class C. Because of this, you can, for example, use `ConsoleMessageSink` as if it were `IMessageSink<C>` even though it only implements `IMessageSink`.
+Most people will just use `IMessageSink`, but you can also customize the meaning of the `context` parameter.
+Notice the `in` in `IMessageSink<in TContext>`: this means that any `IMessageSink<object>` is implicitly convertible to `IMessageSink<C>` for any class C. Because of this, you can, for example, use `ConsoleMessageSink` as if it were `IMessageSink<C>` even though it only implements `IMessageSink`.

-The first method, `IsEnabled`, lets you find out before printing a message whether that message could actually be printed (if it returns false, that message type is being filtered out.)
+The first method, `IsEnabled(c)`, lets you find out before printing a message whether that message could actually be printed (if it returns false, messages in category `c` are being filtered out.)
 This lets you avoid doing work to construct a message that will be discarded.

-Now, whereas `log4net` lets you write an object _or_ a string, to me it made more sense to write an object _and_ a string, where the object provides some sort of "context" for the message.
-In addition to this interface, many log4net-like extension methods are provided that you can use as shortcuts (e.g. `Warn("It's cold outside!")`)

 A message has four parts:

 1. `Severity type`: an enum that indicates what kind of message this is (how "serious" or how "common") on a numeric scale.
 Commonly used values include `Severity.Error`, `Severity.Warning`, and `Severity.Debug`.
 2. `TContext context`: an object that represents the "context" or "location" that the message relates to.
 Typically `TContext = object`, so this parameter could be anything, and the exact meaning of the context can vary from application to application.
-3. `string format`: a message to be logged.
+3. `string format`: a message to be logged, with optional argument placeholders like `{0}` and `{1}`.
 4. format arguments: objects or strings to insert into the format string.

+Now, `log4net` lets you write an object _or_ a string, but to me it made more sense to write an object _and_ a string, where the object provides some sort of "context" for the message.
+In addition to this interface, many log4net-like extension methods are provided that you can use as shortcuts (e.g. `Warn("It's cold outside!")`, which uses `level: Severity.Warning` and `context: null`.)

 Only a single `Write()` method is _truly_ needed, but it is expected to be fairly common that a message sink will drop some or all messages without printing them, e.g. if a message sink is used for logging, verbose messages might be "off" by default.
-It would be wasteful to actually localize and format a message if the message will not actually be printed, and it would even be wasteful to create an array of objects to hold the arguments if they are just going to be discarded.
-With that in mind, since most formatting requests only need a couple of arguments, there is an overload of `Write()` that accepts up to two arguments without the need to package them into an array.
+It would be wasteful to actually format a message if the message will not actually be printed, and it would even be wasteful to create an array of objects to hold the arguments if they are just going to be discarded.
+With that in mind, since most formatting requests only need a couple of arguments, there is an overload of `Write()` that accepts up to two arguments without the need to package them into an `params` array.

-In total there are three:
+So there's three `Write`s:

 - `Write(Severity, TContext, string)` for strings that can (and should) be written without performing substitution.
 - `Write(Severity, TContext, string, object, object)` for messages with one or two arguments.
 If there is only one argument, the second defaults to `null`.
 Many other libraries have separate overloads for one, two and three arguments; `IMessageSink` only has one fixed-length overload because it is designed to be easy to _implement_ the interface, not just easy to consume it.
 - `Write(Severity, TContext, string, params object[])` for cases with more than two arguments.

-Message sinks _may_ perform localization by calling [`Localize.Localized()`](localize.html).
+Message sinks _may_ perform localization using [`Localize.Localized()`](http://core.loyc.net/essentials/localize.html).

 Basic sinks
 -----------